 Imagine living in a time when writing and publishing an encyclopedia was a revolutionary idea.
 Imagine living in a time when it was considered dangerous to educate the public.

-Equality, tolerance, and belief in reason are foundations of The Enlightenment and we owe much to those philosophers.
+Equality, tolerance, and belief in reason are foundations of The Enlightenment.
 Historian John Merriman explains the significance of the period and shows how counter-revolutionaries nearly stripped us of those important ideals.

 Wednesday, April 14th

 John Merriman, who received his Ph.D. at the University of Michigan, teaches, researches, and teaches French and Modern European history.
 In 2018, he received the American Historical Association award for career “Distinguished Scholarship.”
 He was awarded Yale’s Harwood F. Byrnes/Richard B. Sewall Teaching Prize in 2000 and Yale’s de Vane Medal for distinguished undergraduate teaching and scholarship in 2019.
 He holds an honorary degree awarded in France in 2003 and in 2009 received the “Medal of Meritorious Service to Polish Education” (Medal Kimisji Edukacji Narodowej) from the Ministry of Education of Poland.
 When he's not listening to The Rolling Stones, he has directed (or in a few cases co-directed) 32 doctoral dissertations at Yale.
 He has been visiting professor at the Université-Lumière, Lyon 2, the Université de Rouen, the Sorbonne, and the École des Hautes-Études.